 There is more than one kind of team.

 We love the thrill of interscholastic competition, but we also value the skills, life lessons, and health benefits of non-competitive teamwork, where groups of students and faculty work collaboratively to achieve common goals.
-During your time at Pomfret, you'll have the opportunity to do both.
+Different ways to spend your time, but the lessons are the same.
+At Pomfret, friendships are forged, teams are made, and leaders are born in the afternoon.

 - Introduction to Weight Training (sixth form only)